When does the patient experience begin?

 It begins the moment they become aware of your dental practice — and that often happens online.

-Whether a prospective patient is actively looking for the best dentist close to home or they’re just doing some general research about their dental care options, the first time they engage with your practice on the Internet will leave a lasting impression on them.
+Whether a prospective patient is actively looking for the best dentist close to home or just doing general research about their dental care options, the first time they engage with your practice on the Internet will leave a lasting impression on them.

 An impression that can dictate whether or not they choose to use your dental services in the future.